The Boat Race 1924: Race

 Cambridge won the toss and elected to start from the Surrey station, handing the Middlesex side of the river to Oxford.
 Umpire Pitman started the race in bright sunshine and a light breeze at 2:23 p.m.
 Oxford took a brief lead, out-rating their opponents significantly in the first minute, but by the time the crews passed the Mile Post, the Light Blues were nearly a quarter of a length ahead.
 As both boats passed under Hammersmith Bridge, Cambridge had extended their lead and were clear of Oxford, despite rowing two strokes per minute slower.

 Even though the Dark Blues made a spurt, Cambridge pulled away and were three lengths ahead by Chiswick Steps.
 According to author and former Oxford rower George Drinkwater, "from here they had it all their own way to the finish".
 Cambridge passed the finishing post four and a half lengths ahead, in a time of 18 minutes 41 seconds, the fastest winning time since the 1911 race and the second fastest time in the history of the event.
 It was their fourth win in five years and took the overall record in the event to 40–35 in Oxford's favour.

+On the evening of the race, there were exuberant celebrations by students in Leicester Square in Central London.
+Patrick Mallam, the President of the Oxford boat club and who had rowed bow for Oxford, was arrested following an incident with a member of staff of the Empire Theatre.
+He subsequently appeared at Bow Street Magistrates' Court, charged with being drunk and disorderly.